 IKEA explains that non-wooden handling materials such as paper pallets and plastic loading ledges are lightweight, recyclable alternatives to the traditional wooden pallet.
 The retailer cautions that they require more care during handling, but that they open up a lot of opportunities.

-IKEA notes that while wood pallets have been integral to IKEA’s retail image for many years, they account for almost half of all the pine and spruce used wordwide by IKEA.
+IKEA notes that while wood pallets have been integral to IKEA’s retail image for many years, they account for almost half of all the pine and spruce used worldwide by IKEA.
 By converting to paper pallets and loading ledges, the company will not only reduce wood consumption but achieve other savings.

 Better Cube Efficiency in Transport

-IKEA believes that it will achieve better fill rates in ocean containers and trucks because both loading ledges and paper pallets have a lower profile than the wood pallet, and as well, they can be easily customized to exactly fit the unit load, eliminating any product under hang on the base.
+IKEA believes that it will achieve better fill rates in ocean containers and trucks because both loading ledges and paper pallets have a lower profile than the wood pallet, and as well, they can be easily customized to exactly fit the unit load, eliminating any product underhang on the base.

 Other Benefits of Unitization

 Unlike many global companies that floor load merchandise in containers, IKEA has a reputation as a unitization proponent.
-Such an approach improves flow through at distribution centers, clearing dock doors more quickly, while minimizing touches.
+Such an approach improves flow through at distribution centers, clearing dock doors more quickly while minimizing touches.
 The result is better dock and labor utilization, while decreasing the opportunity for damage.
-It’s move to loading ledge and paper pallet bases allows it to continue to enjoy the benefits of unitization while improving transportation efficiencies.
+It’s move to loading ledge, and paper pallet bases allows it to continue to enjoy the benefits of unitization while improving transportation efficiencies.

 Sales Floor Focus

-Because paper pallets and loading ledges conform to the footprint of the product, IKEA feels that the elimination of product under hang, as well as the lower height of the platform will keep customer focus on the display merchandise, rather than the pallet.
+Because paper pallets and loading ledges conform to the footprint of the product, IKEA feels that the elimination of product underhang, as well as the lower height of the platform, will keep customer focus on the display merchandise, rather than the pallet.